 If you're a surfer, your visit to Taiwan won't be complete without a trip to Jialeshui.
 It is considered by many to be the top place on the island for surfing.
 You can rent surfboards at one of the little surf shops nearby the beach.
 There are also some camping spots available by the parking lot.

-For the best - and extremely cheap - seafood, head for Houbihu Fishing Harbor.
+For some of the best - and extremely cheap - seafood, head for Houbihu Fishing Harbor.
 Follow the directions to Baisha beach (explained above), then follow the signs to the harbor.

 There are so many places to eat in Kenting.
-You can have Chinese, Thai, Italian, Tex-Mex, Mongolian BBQ (no joke), Starbucks, McDonalds...
+You can have Chinese, Thai, Italian, Tex-Mex, Mongolian BBQ, Starbucks, McDonalds, KFC...
 Just walk around and browse the menus on display by the main road.

-The past few times I went down south to visit the beautiful beaches around the southern tip of Taiwan, I was shocked to see the huge amount of new hotels, hostels, and guesthouses that now line up the road in Hengchun.
+The past few times I went down south to visit the beautiful beaches around the southern tip of Taiwan, I was shocked to see the huge amount of new hotels, hostels, guesthouses, and BnB that now line up the road in Hengchun.
 As Kenting is getting more expensive and crowded, it seems like everyone wants to stay in Hengchun.
 Check availability and prices for a hotel now if you don't want to have to drive back to Kaohsiung to find accommodation.

-Kenting Rd turns into a kind of nightmarket at night.
-You'll find cheap souvenirs, T-shirts, snorkeling gear, swimsuits, sunglasses, iPhone covers, wallets, hand-made jewellery, and all the typical gadgets that are usually sold at beach resorts.
+Kenting Street turns into a mega-huge, crazy-busy nightmarket at night.
+You'll find cheap souvenirs, T-shirts, snorkeling gear, swimsuits, sunglasses, iPhone covers, wallets, hand-made jewellery, and all the typical, useless gadgets that are usually sold at beach resorts.

 Outside of town, options are limited but they exist.
 Eluanbi has cold beer, beetle nuts, hard liquor and cigarettes.
 Hengchun is the place to go for KTVs.
 If you plan to spend the night under the stars in Jialeshui, bring your own juice.
 There's a place that sells beer but it's overpriced, and they close very early.

 The bad news for those of you who want to visit Taiwan's southern part is that the train doesn't go all the way down to Kenting - it will only take you as far as Kaohsiung.